Uttar Kamakhyaguri: Demographics

 The population of children ages 0–6 is 1006 which is 8.37% of the total population of Uttar Kamakhyaguri (CT).
 In Uttar Kamakhyaguri Census Town, female sex ratio is of 961 against state average of 950.
-Moreover child sex ratio in Uttar Kamakhyaguri is around 992 compared to West Bengal state average of 956.
-The literacy rate of Uttar Kamakhyaguri city is 91.81% higher than state average of 76.26%.
-In Uttar Kamakhyaguri, male literacy is around 94.63% while female literacy rate is 88.87%.
+Moreover the child sex ratio in Uttar Kamakhyaguri is around 992 compared to West Bengal state average of 956.
+The literacy rate of Uttar Kamakhyaguri city is 91.81% higher than the state average of 76.26%.
+In Uttar Kamakhyaguri, male literacy is around 94.63% while the female literacy rate is 88.87%.

 Uttar Kamakhyaguri Census Town has total administration over 2,826 houses to which it supplies basic amenities like water and sewerage.
 It is authorized to build roads in Census Town limits and impose taxes on properties coming under its jurisdiction.

-Markets like Ghoramara Market, Tetultola Market, Sadhan Chawpathi Market, Debenbabu Chawpathi Market, Kamakhyaguri Supermarket, Old Market present.